A widespread and delightful kind of entertainment, fireworks are most frequently seen at and near important occasions throughout the year.

 If you have ever experienced fireworks injuries, you know how fast things may change.
 What is intended to be a day of joy will end up being a day of fear and harm.
 You may be dealing with burns or scars; you might even have accidentally set a house on fire with fireworks.

-Have fireworks caused injuries to you or your kids?
+Have fireworks caused injuries to you or your kids? which kind of injury occurs most often in fireworks accidents?
 In this blog, we’ll delve into accidents that happened because of fireworks, firework injuries, and how to prevent fireworks accidents.